Skip to main content

 Map Accelevents and Salesforce Fields

 By default, the lead's Email, First Name, and Last Name are the fields that will be imported from Salesforce to Accelevents.
-If you want to include other lead information included in the data transfer, you can map those fields in the Configure Salesforce Mapping menu.
+If you want to include other lead information in the data transfer, you can map those fields in the Configure Salesforce Mapping menu.

 Create a Workflow in Salesforce